eramuniravi/covid_doses_database/README.md

 # covid_doses_database
-This will store the vaccination details of our citizens. import sqlite3
+This will store the vaccination details of our citizens import sqlite3

 connection_obj = sqlite3.connect('covid19.database.db')